 Young people everywhere are taking the pledge not to drive and text.
 This toolkit offers everything you need to bring the pledge to your community.
 This program is brought to you by the Allstate Foundation.

-The Youth Traffic Safety Summit is an annual state-wide conference aimed at supporting youth in developing campaigns that focus on improving traffic safety conditions in their communities.
-The Summit is funded by the Allstate Foundation.
-For more information on the Youth TRaffic Safety Summit, click here.
+The Friday Night Live Youth Summit is an annual state-wide conference aimed at supporting youth in developing campaigns that focus on improving California communities.
+The Summit is funded by the Allstate Foundation and the California Office of Traffic Safety with additional support from various partners.
+For more information on the FNL Youth Summit, click here.